-For as many festive fall foods as there are, it can be trickier than you may think to find the perfect homemade dog-treats recipe for your autumn gathering.
+There are so many festive fall foods, but it can be trickier than you may think to find the perfect homemade dog treat recipe for your autumn gathering.
 Luckily, many of this season’s freshest crops and ingredients are healthy, nutritious autumn additions to your dog’s diet.
-Pumpkin, apple, even cinnamon … these flavors practically scream “fall.”
+Pumpkin, apple, even cinnamon… these flavors practically scream “fall.”

-Even if you don’t have any big plans, baking up some cute and healthy homemade dog treats is a great way to bond with your pup.
-Food-motivated dogs will especially appreciate the festive gesture, and you’ll love the sweet, cozy vibes you’ll get from cooking for your fur baby.
+Even if you don’t have any big plans, baking up some cute and healthy homemade dog treats is a great way to bond with your dog in fall.
+Food-motivated pups will especially appreciate these DIY dog treats, and you’ll love the sweet, cozy vibes you’ll get from cooking for your fur baby.
 It’s the perfect night in!

 However you want to prepare these autumnal ingredients, you should know a few things about pumpkin spice for dogs.
-Pumpkin on its own is packed full of nutrients, such as vitamins and iron, and digestion-regulating fiber (via American Kennel Club).
+Pumpkin on its own is full of nutrients, such as vitamins and iron; plus, its high fiber content can regulate finicky digestive systems (via American Kennel Club).
 Just make sure your dog doesn’t get any added sugars with her pumpkin, as this isn’t good for her.

 When preparing your spice mix, remember to avoid nutmeg.
 This ingredient isn’t healthy for pups, and it can easily be left out for a similar flavor.
 Instead, a mix of cinnamon, ginger, allspice, clove, and a dash of vanilla extract will do.
 Use these ingredients to spice up nearly any biscuit, yogurt, or pumpkin-flavored dog treat!